About the Pre-Doctoral Training Program in Education Sciences

 Students must apply and be accepted to a full-time doctoral program at the University of Chicago in the Division of the Social Sciences, the Harris School of Public Policy, or the School of Social Service Administration in order to be eligible for the Pre-Doctoral Training Program.
 Decisions about students’ admission to the Pre-Doctoral Training Program are made at the same time as students’ admissions to their doctoral programs.

 Applicants must be citizens or permanent residents of the United States to receive funding through the training program.
 Fellows must conduct independent research as well as a dissertation related to education.

-We also recommend that students first apply to their respective doctoral programs before completing the fellowship application.
 Our participating departments and professional schools have the following application deadlines:

-Participating Departments in the Division of the Social Sciences:
+Division of the Social Sciences:

 Comparative Human Development: December 15, 2020

 Economics: December 15, 2020

 Political Science: December 15, 2020

 Sociology: December 1, 2020

 Harris School of Public Policy: January 6, 2021